oracle/coherence-operator/docs/samples/coherence-deployments/persistence/default/README.md

    At the prompt, type `size` and it should show 100000.

-   *This shows that the previous data entered has automatically been recovered due the PVC being honoured*.
+   > This shows that the previous data entered has automatically been recovered due the PVC being honoured.

-   **TODO** - Add in recover snapshot command

    Then type `bye` to exit the `console`.